ex-model kimbra audrey uses photography to cope with her depression | read | i-D

 When I was released, I decided to completely change my lifestyle.
 I was still physically very sick, my liver took nearly a year to fully recover.
 I stopped drinking, became vegan, and started practicing yoga.
 I was so glad I didn't die.
 I felt grateful to be alive, a feeling that I hadn't had in years.
 The simplest things gave me so much joy, to be able to breathe fresh air.
 I found true bliss behind my camera.
 I studied black and white film photography in high school and have always loved to shoot whatever I could, mostly my friends.

-After modelling for a friend a few years ago, she told me that she too had become very depressed from modelling; she travelled all over the world, never staying more than a few months in one city, always broke, tired, and lonely.
+After modeling for a friend a few years ago, she told me that she too had become very depressed from modeling; she traveled all over the world, never staying more than a few months in one city, always broke, tired, and lonely.
 She began taking self-portraits and it really helped her depression.
 I immediately went home to shoot, more as an experiment than anything else, and it was hard.
-I didn't even own a tripod, I used to balance my camera on a chair or on some books.
-And it was challenging to be the photographer and the subject, at moments it felt awkward, but it was also liberating.
+I didn't even own a tripod — I used to balance my camera on a chair or on some books.
+And it was challenging to be the photographer and the subject.
+At moments it felt awkward, but it was also liberating.

 Self-portraits gave me the power to create photographs the way I saw myself.
 I shoot only on film and I don't edit my images.
-In the modelling industry nearly every photo is edited -- when I was a model sometimes I wouldn't even recognise myself.
+In the modeling industry nearly every photo is edited — when I was a model sometimes I wouldn't even recognize myself.
 I wanted to make honest images of myself for no reason other than my own mental clarity, and I began to shoot nearly everyday.
-It felt incredible to release my emotions into a photograph, whether that was joy, anger or sadness.
+It felt incredible to release my emotions into a photograph, whether that was joy, anger, or sadness.

-I also quit modelling last year after nine years, and moved to Paris to focus solely on my photography.
+I also quit modeling last year after nine years and moved to Paris to focus solely on my photography.
 I try to take self-portraits every day.
 I even built a darkroom in my apartment so I can process and print my film at home myself.
 Taking the image, mixing the chemicals, developing, drying, printing, and scanning, it's all part of the therapeutic process for me.

 My photographs can sometimes be quite dark, but it's very important for me capture all my emotions good or bad.
 I've always had trouble articulating myself, for me it's easier to take a self-portrait."